Kobold Dragonshield

 1 Spear

-terrible quality with a rustic wood shaft and a steel tip
+low quality, poor quality with an ivory shaft and a steel tip

 1 Leather Armor